 Successful Efforts to Study Ice Seals, Polar Bears, Harbor Seals and Fur Seals Using Aerial Imaging Systems and Artificial Intelligence

 Collecting images of marine mammals to learn more about their health, distribution and abundance has long been a cornerstone of NOAA Fisheries marine mammal field research.
-We are increasingly using new technologies including manned and unmanned aerial systems, and remote cameras to study marine mammals.
+We are increasingly using new technologies including manned and uncrewed aerial systems, and remote cameras to study marine mammals.
 Millions of images are collected annually.
 To more fully integrate the use of these technologies into standard research operations, we also need to improve the speed and cost-effectiveness of image data analysis.
 We are doing this with the help of partners with expertise in AI or Machine Learning including Microsoft.

 This year we designed and tested a new imaging system to use during our manned aerial surveys for ice seals and polar bears.
 We tested it over a three-week period near Kotzebue and Deadhorse, Alaska.
 Results are promising for collecting color, thermal, and ultraviolet imagery and using machine-learning methods to detect, classify, and count marine mammals.
 It will also enable us to process the millions of images collected during a single survey of the ice in a whole Arctic sea basin such as the Bering, Chukchi, or Beaufort more efficiently.

 We conducted aerial surveys for harbor seals in the Aleutian Islands, Iliamna Lake, and Cook Inlet during June, August, and September.
 We installed a new FLIR thermal infrared camera system in a NOAA Twin Otter airplane and found it to be highly effective in helping us detect harbor seals in various habitats.